MilkmanAbi/ytcui/README.md

 git clone https://github.com/MilkmanAbi/ytcui.git && cd ytcui && sh install.sh
 ```

-> 3.5.2 is unforunately a breaking update since the Install System has been replaced and updated to OIS, manually uninstalled older versions may be required via uninstalling the binary.
-Fortunately, ytcui updates >3.5.2 will be non breaking with OIS handling clean rebuilds hereby.
+> ⚠️ **4.0.0 is a breaking update since the Install System has been replaced and updated from OISv1 to OISv4, manually uninstalling older versions IS required via uninstalling the binary.
+Fortunately, ytcui updates >4.0.0 will be non breaking with OIS handling clean rebuilds hereby.**

 Installation is handled by [OneInstallSystem (OIS)](https://github.com/MilkmanAbi/OneInstallSystem):
 it detects your OS and package manager, installs the right dependencies